Who We Are

 The Rabbi Herbert Morris Scholarship Application Information

 We want to thank all those BIJ and Sisterhood members that gave donations to the Rabbi Morris Scholarship.
 Without your gifts, we would not be able to give to as many deserving students.
-It also allows us to award a larger scholarship than the scholarship minumum.

 Adult Application for the Rabbi Morris Scholarship